morinted/schedule-generator/README.md

 ## Screenshots

+### The main UI, with a sample schedule already generated:

 ![The main UI, with a sample schedule already generated.](https://github.com/morinted/schedule-generator/raw/master/Documentation/Screenshots/mainui.png)

+### The schedule above after being exported to an .ICS and imported into Google Calendar:

 ![The schedule above after being exported to an .ICS and imported into Google Calendar.](https://github.com/morinted/schedule-generator/raw/master/Documentation/Screenshots/googlecalendar.png)

 ## Dependencies

-The schedule generator was made using the OCSF client-server interface.
+The schedule generator was made using the [OCSF](http://www.site.uottawa.ca/school/research/lloseng/supportMaterial/ocsf/ocsf.html) client-server interface.
 The iCalendar support is provided by [Biweekly](http://sourceforge.net/projects/biweekly/)